0gw0/cleaner-scheduler/README.md

 - To set up email notifications for shift reminders:
    - 1. Email Account Setup
-      - Add your email address to the SPRING_MAIL_USERNAME variable in the .env file (ensure to include the email domain, e.g., @gmail.com)
+      - Add your email address to the SPRING_MAIL_USERNAME variable in the application.properties file (ensure to include the email domain, e.g., @gmail.com)
    - 2. Gmail App Password
-      - Add a Gmail App Password to the SPRING_MAIL_PASSWORD variable in the .env file.
+      - Add a Gmail App Password to the SPRING_MAIL_PASSWORD variable in the application.properties file.
       - To generate an App Password:
          1. Go to Google Account
          2. Navigate to Security